 These two strands, proof protocols and blockchain technology, are intertwined.
 On the one hand, proofs can enhance the auditability and accountability of decentralized systems while preserving user privacy; for this reason, proofs are a key ingredient in the future growth and evolution of blockchains.
 On the other hand, decentralized consensus protocols could themselves be used to design improved proof protocols and other cryptographic primitives.

-This program will bring together researchers from Computer Science and beyond, whose research is contributing to three sub-themes: proof systems, decentralized consensus, and applications of these to society, economics, and cryptocurrencies.
+This program brought together researchers from computer science and beyond whose research is contributing to three subthemes: proof systems, decentralized consensus, and applications of these to society, economics, and cryptocurrencies.

 This program was supported in part by the Institute for Business & Social Impact.

 Long-Term Participants (including Organizers):

 Program image by Luisa Lee